hoosengold/IsoldeBot/README.md

 </p>

 # Overview
-IsoldeBot is a Multipurpose Discord Bot.
+IsoldeBot is a Multipurpose Discord Bot based on discord.js.
 It is perfect for small Discord Servers that need an all-in-one solution.
 It is currently in use - meaning that this repository is being maintained actively.
-This is NOT a modular bot.
+This is NOT meant to be a modular bot.
 Some components can be removed without compromising the integrity of the bot but bugs are to be expected in that case.

 # Features
 <em>IsoldeBot</em> has the following features: